AlexanRNA/AlexanRNA/README.md

 - 🌱 I am a PhD student in Genetics and Genomics
 - 🔭 I’m currently working on Nextflow analysis pipeline
-- 🧬 I like long reads sequencing a lot
+- 🧬 I like long read sequencing a lot

 <!--
 **AlexanRNA/AlexanRNA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.